101100/xbee-rx/README.md

 Remote commands may be performed using the `remoteCommand` fuction.
-They are similar to local commands, but must have either a `destination64` 64 bit address, a `destination16` 16 bit address or a `destinationId` node ID to indicate the target of the command.  `destinationId` is not supported by 802.15.4 modules.
+They are similar to local commands, but must have either a `destination64` 64 bit address, a `destination16` 16 bit address, a `destinationId` node ID to indicate the target of the command or the `broadcast` flag set to `true` to broadcast to all nodes.
+`destinationId` is not supported by 802.15.4 modules.

+Since there is support for broadcasting commands to multiple nodes, the entire frame is included in the resulting stream.

 ```javascript
 xbee.remoteCommand({